Fish for finance: Brexit

 British financiers had been relieved the previous year when the European Court of Justice took the UK's side against the European Central Bank in invalidating a regulation that clearing houses that handle large euro-denominated transactions must be located in the eurozone.
 Had the regulation stood, it would have been an advantage for Frankfurt, the financial centre of the eurozone, with aspirations of displacing London eventually.
 Should the UK leave the EU, clearing houses believed they would have to relocate as they doubted the EU would allow such a large amount of transactions in its own currency to take place outside its jurisdiction.

-London had built itself as a financial centre through its willingness to hire foreign talent, and it continues to do so.
+London had built itself as a financial centre largely with the help of foreign talent, and continued to rely on it in the years leading up to the referendum.
 In 2017 more than twice as many workers in the city were natives of non-UK EU member states than on average for the UK, and in 2018 39 per cent of the City workforce were foreign-born.
 Tighter immigration restrictions and controls as a result of Brexit might affect their continued ability to work in the UK.

 A minority of financiers believed the city would prosper outside of the EU.
 Howard Shore told The Guardian that EU rules were preventing venture capital trusts from adequately funding projects developed by researchers at British universities.
 He also felt that getting outside the jurisdiction of the EU's Markets in Financial Instruments Directive 2004 would benefit investors and financiers, and did not worry about losing access to the single market as Germany's Mittelstand, the small and medium-sized businesses that make up much of that country's manufacturing and service sectors, would insist on retaining access to London's financial services.

 Shore said that most of the voices in the financial industry supporting Remain were the heads of banks and insurance companies, who tended to think in terms of the short terms during which they would hold those jobs.
-He preferred to think long term, and saw the real competitors after Brexit as being the US, Singapore and Hong Kong.
+According to him, he preferred to think long term, and saw the real competitors after Brexit as being the US, Singapore and Hong Kong.
 "If we are going to have a level playing field with [them and] compete across the globe, we need to deregulate."